Aleksandr Khazanov: Biography

 Born to Anna and Leonid Khazanov, a math professor, Aleksandr had attended a special school for math students several years older in Leningrad, Soviet Union (now Saint Petersburg, Russia), before his family fled antisemitic threats and moved to Brooklyn, New York, United States as refugees in 1992.
 He attended Stuyvesant High School and showed his exceptional talent in mathematics.
-In the summer of 1994, he passed qualifying exams for Penn State University's doctoral program in math, and he was the youngest member on the United States team for the International Mathematical Olympiad of which all six members got perfect scores.
-In the following year, he was named a finalist and eventually placed 7th at the 54th Westinghouse Science Talent Search for a paper dealing with a variant of Fermat's Last Theorem, mentored by Leonid Vaserstein, a math professor at Penn State University also from Russia.
+In the summer of 1994, he passed qualifying exams for Penn State University's doctoral program in math, and he was the youngest member on the United States team for the International Mathematical Olympiad of which all six members received perfect scores.
+In the following year, he was named a finalist and eventually placed 7th at the 54th Westinghouse Science Talent Search for a paper dealing with a variant of Fermat's Last Theorem, mentored by Leonid Vaserstein, a math professor at Penn State University, and also from Russia.
 He represented the United States for the second time in the 1995 International Mathematical Olympiad, and he entered the PhD math program at Penn State University right after high school in fall 1995.